croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 container).

 ### Configuring observability infrastructure
-As a first step, you have to assign for a [permanent free plan](https://grafana.com/products/cloud/) at Grafana Clod.
+As a first step, you have to assign for a [permanent free plan](https://grafana.com/products/cloud/) at Grafana Cloud.
 Make sure you save your Grafana Cloud API key in a safe place.

 Second, you must configure Grafana Agent for authorized access to all required components of your Grafana Cloud profile.
 That includes providing URLs and usernames for provisioned Grafana Cloud's
 Prometheus, Loki, and Tempo servers and your Grafana Cloud API key.
 Assuming you have the API key already, other information can be found on the